The goal of active management is deliver better risk-adjusted returns than passive investing.

 Follow on LinkedIn where I publish bigger Macro ideas few times a year

-Clients expect firms have proprietary info that gives their wealth managers an edge over passive indexing.
+Wealth Managers and Investment Professionals are expected to have proprietary research that gives their client investments an edge over passive indexing.